Beckett Sennecke: Junior

+Professional

+Sennecke played his first NHL game on October 9, 2025, scoring the lone goal in a 3–1 loss to the Seattle Kraken.
+On January 25, 2026, Sennecke recorded his first NHL hat-trick with the overtime game-winning goal in a 4–3 win against the Calgary Flames.
+He appeared in all 82 games for Anaheim in the 2025–26 season, tying defender Matthew Schaefer of the New York Islanders for the rookie goal-scoring lead (23), and finishing second in both assists (37) and points (60) behind Montreal Canadiens forward Ivan Demidov.
+Sennecke was credited with a major role in the Ducks' successful season, which saw them qualifying for the 2026 Stanley Cup playoffs, their first postseason appearance since 2018.
+In recognition of his achievements, the Professional Hockey Writers' Association voted him a finalist for the Calder Memorial Trophy, awarded to the NHL's rookie of the year.
+He was later named to the NHL All-Rookie Team.
+During the Ducks' first round playoff series against the Edmonton Oilers, he scored his first playoff goal during game three on April 24.

 International play

 Sennecke represented Team Canada White at the 2022 World U-17 Hockey Challenge, recording three assists in five games and finishing in sixth of seven teams.
 He was invited to the Team Canada junior team tryouts ahead of the 2025 World Junior Championship before eventually being cut from the roster.

 Personal life

 Sennecke is the son of interior designer, television personality, and former Canada women's national volleyball team member Candice Olson and her husband Jurij.
 He has an older sister, with whom he attended figure skating practices from a young age.